trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 38.md

     The expression 'other wastes' does not, however, cover wastes which contain mainly petroleum oils or oils obtained from bituminous minerals (heading [2710](/headings/2710)).

-7. For the purposes of heading [3826](/headings/3826), the term “biodiesel” means mono-alkyl esters of fatty ac-ids of a kind used as a fuel, derived from animal, vegetable or microbial fats and oils whether or not used.
+7. For the purposes of heading [3826](/headings/3826), the term “biodiesel” means mono-alkyl esters of fatty acids of a kind used as a fuel, derived from animal, vegetable or microbial fats and oils whether or not used.

 ### Subheading notes